AhadAhmad0/Multi-Face-Detector-Python/README.md

 haarcascade_frontalface_default.xml
 This is a pre-trained XML file included in OpenCV.
 It contains data for detecting frontal human faces using the Haar feature-based cascade classifier.
 This model is trained on thousands of positive (face) and negative (non-face) images.
 The classifier can efficiently scan an image and locate face-like patterns.

+I have also provided the image file and .xml file.